vortexgpgpu/vortex_tutorials/VM_Imgs/VM_README.md

 * [Vagrant Box with prebuilt toolchains and Vortex repo (1.5 GB)](https://gatech.app.box.com/s/6rdnn96glytc87sfehq8dnmd82e4q44y)
 * [Vagrantfile - place in the same folder as your .box file](Vagrantfile)

+#### Tutorial Setup - All Platforms
+Once you have booted your VM from the instructions below, you should follow these steps to prepare for the hands-on portion of the tutorial:

+* Source the `set_vortex_env.sh` script to set your paths
+* Proceed to the Exercises section of this repo.

 #### Windows Setup

 1) Download the Vortex Vagrant Box image ([from Box]()) and the updated Vagrantfile ([from this repo](Vagrantfile)) to your computer
     * Note that the VM box image is **1.5 GB**, and it requires **4 GB of local disk space**.
     * The VagrantFile includes some tweaks to disable serial adapters which can cause a boot error.
     * If you need to increase/decrease the number of cores used by the VM, you can also make this change in the Vagrantfile.

 2) Import the Vagrant Box image using the command-line and start the VM